 The college keeps educational records on individual students to facilitate their educational development.
-You may also keep informal records relating to their functional responsibilities with individual students.
+You may also keep informal records relating to your functional responsibilities with individual students, such as copies of withdraw slips, contracts for completing incomplete grades, or notes of advising sessions.
 Students have the right to know the purpose, contents, and locations of information kept on them as part of their educational experience.
-They can completion reports.
-You may export class expect that information in their educational records is kept confidential, and disclosed only with their permission or under provisions of the law.
+They can expect that information in their educational records is kept confidential, and disclosed only with their permission or under provisions of the law.